Boosted and semi-boosted all-hadronic $t\bar{t}$ reconstruction performance on kinematic variables for selected BSM models using a 2D extesion of the BumpHunter algorithm: Introduction

-We propose an intermediate approach, selecting pairs of variables with a known small correlation in order to quantify a 2D excess of events over the expected background.
-We suggest dimensionfull as well as dimensionless variables and their pairs as 2D spectra for search for model BSM signals.
+We propose new pairs of sensitive variables with a~potential to separate a~BSM signal from the SM background, quantifying an excess of events over the expected background in a~two-dimensional (2D) phase space, as well as using ratios of variables.
+We thus suggest dimensional as well as dimensionless variables (which are ratios of other variables) and their pairs as 2D spectra for use in searches for BSM signals.
+We prove that their discriminating power is not a~straightforward function of a~variables correlation factor.